The missing quasar image in the gravitationally lensed quasar HE0230$-$2130: Implications for the cored lens mass distribution and dark satellites: Results and discussion

 \subsubsection{PL1 + PL2 + rSIS + $\gamma_{\rm ext}$ and PL1 + PL2 + rNIS + $\gamma_{\rm ext}$}

 By adding external shear to the PL1 + PL2 + rSIS and PL1 + PL2 + rNIS model classes, the fraction of candidate models increases substantially.
 The effect of adding external shear to our models can be seen in the corner plots in Fig.~\ref{fig:rniscorner} and \ref{fig:rnis+scorner}.
-The physical meaning of external shear has recently been challenged, as shear values inferred from strong lensing are inconsistent with independent measurements from, e.g., weak lensing \citep{Etherington2023}.
-The fact that the inclusion of external shear in our models generally increases the candidate fraction thus could mean that there is some complexity in this lensing system that cannot be accounted for with just two (cored) PL profiles for G1 and G2.
+The physical meaning of external shear has recently been challenged, as shear values inferred from strong lensing are inconsistent with independent measurements from, for example, weak lensing \citep{Etherington2023}.
+The fact that the inclusion of external shear in our models generally increases the candidate fraction may therefore mean that there is some complexity in this lensing system that cannot be accounted for with just two (cored) PL profiles for G1 and G2.
 This is not surprising as G1 and G2 are possibly embedded in a common DM halo.
-In particular, 12\% of models of the PL1 + PL2 + rNIS + $\gamma_{\rm ext}$ class produces the correct number of images.
-The 1- and 2-$\sigma$ contours of the PL1 + PL2 + rNIS + $\gamma_{\rm ext}$ centroids, are plotted on the modeled image in Fig.~\ref{fig:rnis+s_pos}.
-This shows that the mass clumps in models with the correct image multiplicity are located about 0.5\arcsec north-west of G2.
-The posterior distributions in Fig~\ref{fig:rnis+scorner} show that the PL1 + PL2 + rNIS + $\gamma_{\rm ext}$ candidates have an rNIS Einstein radius of $\theta_{\rm E,rNIS+\gamma_{\rm ext},cand}=(0.24_{-0.16}^{+0.17})\arcsec$ and a core radius $r_{\rm c,rNIS+\gamma_{\rm ext},cand}=(0.24_{-0.12}^{+0.16})\arcsec$.
-The external shear strength is $\gamma_{\rm ext,cand}=0.05_{-0.02}^{+0.02}$.
+In particular, 12\% of the models of the PL1 + PL2 + rNIS + $\gamma_{\rm ext}$ class produce the correct number of images.
+The 1$\sigma$ and 2$\sigma$ contours of the PL1 + PL2 + rNIS centroids are plotted on the modeled image in Fig.~\ref{fig:rnis+s_pos}.
+This shows that the mass clumps in models with the correct image multiplicity are located about 0.5\arcsec northwest of G2.
+The posterior distributions in Fig~\ref{fig:rnis+scorner} show that the PL1 + PL2 + rNIS + $\gamma_{\rm ext}$ candidates have an rNIS Einstein radius of $\theta_{\rm E,rNIS+\gamma_{\rm ext},cand}=(0.24_{-0.16}^{+0.17})\arcsec$ and a core radius of $r_{\rm c,rNIS+\gamma_{\rm ext},cand}=(0.24_{-0.12}^{+0.16})\arcsec$.
+The external shear strength is $\gamma_{\rm ext,cand}=0.05_{-0.01}^{+0.02}$.
+As in the PL1 + PL2 + rSIS model, the Einstein radius $\theta_{\rm E,rNIS+\gamma_{\rm ext},cand}$ is of similar size to $\theta_{\rm E,G2,cand}$, which implies that the mass clump should be sufficiently massive to be luminous.